Can you work for the CIA if you have illegally downloaded music?

 But, wait!
 Have you downloaded music illegally?
 You have, okay, let’s see if there still a chance for you to work for the CIA or does even the slightest 'illegal' activity (such as downloading music) a prevent you from becoming a CIA employee just a myth.

 CIA enlists jobs and searches for keen individuals, but what about those that fit all of CIA's criteria but at one time or another have illegally downloaded music?
 Are they precluded from the chance at employment?
+Will they immediately raid your house after they find out, such as in this video?
 We turn to the CIA's official website for the answer.

 According to the CIA itself, this notion is both true and false at the same time.
 Although they understand their employees and job candidates have made some “bad choices” at a given stage of their life, it’s important that they don’t do them anymore.
 As the law prescribes that downloading music is illegal, the CIA expects that their employees abide by the law.

 Essentially, unless you downloaded a ton of music illegally or did some custom hacking it won't make a difference to your chances of employment with the CIA.
 In light of how many people (worldwide) do this, we feel that this will not pose a major problem.
 We feel that if you are precluded from employment with the CIA it will be on more solid grounds than illegally downloading music.